How Drug Prohibition Leads to Excessive Drinking and Smoking

 This got me thinking about the relationship between nicotine and drug prohibition.

-In my childhood in the '60s and '70s, I was subject to a barrage of television commercials teaching me that cigarette smoking causes addiction and cancer.
+In my childhood in the '60s and '70s, I was subject to a barrage of television commercials 3 teaching me that cigarette smoking causes addiction and cancer.
 I now see in hindsight that this public health campaign helped to normalize the idea of drug prohibition in my mind by getting me used to the idea that the government and the courts had a role in protecting me from making bad decisions.

-What I had yet to realize was that drug prohibition itself is what made tobacco smoking the go-to drug for most Americans in the first place!
+What I had yet to realize was that drug prohibition itself is what made tobacco the go-to drug for most Americans in the first place!
 It did this by outlawing all alternatives.
-Opium smoking drastically decreases the desire for tobacco smoking (and alcohol, for that matter), as does the use of certain phenethylamines synthesized by Alexander Shulgin, as is clear from the user reports that the chemist cites in "Pihkal.2" And yet we legalize tobacco while outlawing all less inherently risky drug use, in the same way that we legalize alcohol while outlawing all less inherently risky drug use.
+Opium smoking drastically decreases the desire for tobacco smoking (and alcohol, for that matter), as does the use of certain phenethylamines synthesized by Alexander Shulgin, as is clear from the user reports that the chemist cites in "Pihkal.4" And yet we legalize tobacco while outlawing all less inherently risky drug use, in the same way that we legalize alcohol while outlawing all less inherently risky drug use.

-This is what America cannot get through its thick skull: that drug prohibition causes the very problems that we assume that it will solve.
-Drug prohibition has always been based on the assumption that less drug use is always better -- but that is demonstrably false, not least because drug use has inspired entire religions3!
+This is what America cannot get through its thick puritanical skull: that drug prohibition causes the very problems that we assume that it will solve.
+Drug prohibition has always been based on the assumption that less drug use is always better -- but that is demonstrably false, not least because drug use has inspired entire religions5!
 In a sane world, we would use the least harmful drugs in the wisest possible way, and this is made impossible by drug prohibition.

 What are the prohibitionists thinking?
 They seem to be expecting that someday people will be happy to do without any mood-enhancing substances of any kind, but that is a bizarre, anti-scientific, ahistorical and inhumane goal.
 It can only be maintained seriously by a Christian Scientist as a matter of religious faith.
 To enforce such laws is, in fact, the enforcement of the Christian Science religion as the law of the land.
 Such tyranny makes no more sense than outlawing drugs for physical conditions, under the theory that no one "really" needs those either, provided only that they were "right with God."